 This article is intended to guide you about all the aspects of a hydraulic cylinder and help you know its construction and mechanism better.

-What is a Hydraulic Cylinder and Why do you Need it?
+What is a Hydraulic Cylinder and Why do you need it?

 A hydraulic cylinder is a mechanical actuator that converts hydrostatic energy into mechanical energy and is capable of producing works like pushing, pulling, lifting, and lowering for different applications.
-Don’t get confused thinking that hydraulic cylinders are similar to the hydraulic motors.
+Don’t get confused thinking that hydraulic cylinders are similar to hydraulic motors.
 The basic difference between these two is that cylinders carry out a linear motion instead of the rotary motion carried out by the motors.
 If we are to give you an idea about the physics of a hydraulic cylinder we would state the basic relation of the force with the operating pressure and piston’s effective area.
 Here, the force F (measured in Newton) is directly related to the maximum operating pressure p (measured in Bar) and the piston’s effective area A (measured in square centimeters).

 The Mathematics of Hydraulic Cylinders

 The equation denoted by F = p · A [in kN] can help you calculate the actual force you can get using it.

 Here, A is the effective area of a cylinder which is the difference between the area of the piston and the piston rod.
 From the equation, we can see that the force to be produced is proportional to the effective area of the cylinder at constant pressure.
 It means the larger the area is, the larger the force will be.
 These are also known as linear motors.
 The rotating motors, meaning the hydraulic motors, can also be denoted by a similar mathematical equation to calculate its torque based on its displacement and max operating pressure.